Johns-Costa/pool-booking/DEPLOYMENT.md

 | SECRET_KEY | ... |

-* Copy the value of DATABASE_URL and input it into the .env file and generate a secret key (you may use [Djecrety](https://djecrety.ir/) for secret key generation).
+* Copy the value of DATABASE_URL and input it into the .env file and generate a secret key (you shoud use any secret key generator for secret key generation).
 * Migrate changes.
 * Set debug to False in settings.py
 * Commit and push the changes to GitHub.